Accessing Licensed Child Care Services

 Amherst's Leisure Services and Supplemental Education Department (LSSE) has a comprehensive recreation program for individuals, children and families.
 Scholarships up to 75% of program costs are available on a first come first served basis for eligible families with children ages 3-18 years.
 LSSE also administers the Wildwood After School Program for children enrolled in Wildwood Elementary School.
 For more information, regarding offered clubs and sports programs click on the link above.
 Other communities may offer tuition assistance programs or subsidies similar to that offered by the town of Amherst.
 Contact your town's recreation department for more information.

-Groff Park is a town maintained playground on Mill Lane off Route 116 in South Amherst, it includes swings and slides, a wading pool, a pavilion for picnicking, and lots of open space.
+Groff Park is a town maintained playground on Mill Lane off Route 116 in South Amherst, it includes swings and slides, a pavilion for picnicking, and lots of open space.

 Hitchcock Center for the Environment, Inc. provides environmental education, a resource center with an extensive children's book collection, after school programs and day camps.